matvop/FavIt/proposal.md

 and then combine the images into a time-lapse video upon completion.
 User can choose to playback in browser and/or download.

+## Minimum Viable Product:
+Support creating and storing snapshots from videos streams configured by the user.
+App will provide the user with a method of displaying stored snapshots.

 ## Specific Functionality:
 + Main page
   * Provide User with Navigation Options